 And try to withdraw a significant amount of money during a financial crisis – odds are you’ll be informed that you can only take out a relatively small amount per week, and oh, by the way, “How do you plan to use that withdrawn money?”

 Money market funds and “savings” accounts now pay virtually no interest, but (so far) that’s at least better than in some European countries, where hapless account holders have to pay the bank for the privilege of leaving money in their account.

 Massive government debt.

 Underfunded pension plans.

-Trillions of dollars in artificial derivative trading vehicles created by over-leveraged banks, backstopped by Federal government printing of unlimited amounts of paper money.
+Trillions of dollars in artificial derivative trading vehicles created by over-leveraged banks, backstopped by the Federal government printing of unlimited amounts of paper money.

-“Official” statistics which are constantly “revised” a month or so after they have been released to the public.
+“Official” statistics are constantly “revised” a month or so after they have been released to the public.

 Illuminating Experiences on My Recent Trip to the “Land of Silver”

 Last month, I spent two weeks in Argentina fly fishing for monster Rainbows in Jurassic Lake, and Brown Trout - what the locals call Sea Trout - in Tierra del Fuego’s Rio Grande.
 In Buenos Aires, Calafate, Ushuaia, and with my fishing guides, I had some interesting – and illuminating experiences, when comparing the response to sound money (silver) with that of a paper promise (pesos).